Saturday Church

 Women’s Bible Study 6:45–7:45 a.m. on Zoom

 Bible women, especially those who speak, are surprisingly bold!
 Join us as we explore their voices, many of whom have been silenced or forgotten.
-Every week, please contact the Rev. Ann Gillespie to be included—first come, first served (limit 20).
-Looking forward to ‘seeing’ you!
+Please contact the Rev. Ann Gillespie for the Zoom link.

 Learn More